 Harry Mwanga Nkumbula Airport in Livingstone provides services in Zambia.
 It connects to fewer destinations but and it connects to Nelspruit – which is where I headed to after my visit to the Falls and continue my journey.

 - Kenya: Nairobi

 Both routes are operating in small planes and there were less than 10 passengers on the flight.
 However, they were still professional and I landed safely and punctually.

 How to get a Visa to Victoria Falls?

 Now, that has been a lot of questions about getting a visa across the border between the two countries of the Falls.
 Only 46 countries (mainly African and Caribbean countries, Pacific Islands, Hong Kong, and Singapore) enjoy visa-free entrance to Zimbabwe (and a few more to Zambia).
 In other words, many western countries will require a visa upon arrival.
 Since Victoria Falls is located on the border, it is likely that you may cross the borders a few times during the visit.
 The single-entry visa only allows visitors to cross the border once and it costs US$30.

 While a UniVisa (or Kaza Visa) gives permission to visitors to cross the Zimbabwe/Zambia border as frequently as they like within 30 days (As long as it’s within the two countries, also valid for having a day trip to Botswana).
 It costs US$50, and I would recommend doing so just in case you need to cross any border more than once – and then you realize that you need to apply for a visa again, and you forget to bring cash.
-It doesn’t take much time to obtain a visa at the airport, there’s probably no queues (but prepare cash, even better, have the exact change for each person at the counter, it saves a lot of time speeding up the process).
+It doesn’t take much time to obtain a visa at the airport, there are probably no queues (but prepare cash, even better, have the exact change for each person at the counter, it saves a lot of time speeding up the process).

 Policies might change from time to time, so be prepared and check their website for the latest information.

 What is the best time to go to Victoria Falls?